June 19-23, 2023

 PREPARING FOR THE CONTEST

 - Read SkillsUSA ITS Skills Standards.
-This will give you a great place to start in understanding what the ITS contest will be focusing on and what skills would be helpful to brush up on before heading to Georgia.
+This will give you a great place to start in understanding what the ITS contest will be focusing on and what skills you may be asked to demonstrate.

 - Learn how to get help or look things up in command line.
 You don’t (and shouldn’t!) need to memorize everything, but you should familiarize yourself with how to find options for commands.
 For example, we may ask you to perform a command with ipconfig.
 You should know how to look up how to use ipconfig (in this example, it would be: ipconfig /?)